-We have treatment centres for alcohol rehab if you live in Dublin
+We have treatment centres for Drug and Alcohol Rehab if you live in Dublin!

 Drug and Alcohol Rehab Dublin